 Habitat for Humanity's milestones in history

-The Jordan and England families found Koinonia Farm, a community outside Americus, Georgia, where all people are treated equally, resources are shared, and great responsibility is placed on being wise stewards of land and natural resources.
+The Jordan and England families found Koinonia Farm, an interracial community outside Americus, Georgia, where all people are treated equally, resources are shared, and great responsibility is placed on being wise stewards of land and natural resources.

 The Jordan family and other Koinonia residents are excommunicated from Rehoboth Southern Baptist Church for their views on racial equality.

 Boycott of Koinonia products by the local business community begins and continues into the mid-1960s.

 Clarence Jordan receives letter of support from Martin Luther King Jr.

 The concept of partnership housing and the Fund for Humanity are created.
 Partnership housing centered on those in need of adequate shelter working side by side with volunteers to build decent, affordable homes.
 The houses would be built at no profit.
 New homeowners’ house payments would be combined with no-interest loans provided by supporters and money earned by fundraising to create the Fund, which would then be used to build more homes.

 The first partnership house is completed in Sumter County, Georgia.